-One of the biggest factors that credit models look at when calculating a credit score (it makes up 30% of a Fico score) is credit utilization.
+One of the biggest factors that credit models look at when calculating a credit score is credit utilization.
 Credit utilization means how much of your credit line you utilize.
 The less money you spend on your credit cards, the less money you have in debt, compared to how much money you have available to spend (your credit line).
 Of course, that makes you look like someone that is well and able to manage lines of credit without defaulting.
 Obviously, this is what lenders like to see.
 So the less you utilize your credit card, the better your credit utilization will be.
 The opposite is self-understood as well.
 The more you utilize your credit card, the worse your credit utilization will be.

 High Credit Utilization

 As discussed above high credit utilization is bad for your credit and can hurt your credit a lot.
 As Fico disclosed credit utilization is part of the “amount owed” factor that accounts for 30% of your credit score.